AaronGabriel147/stoic-quote-app/z-Notes-step-2.md

 # Step 2 Heroku and postgreSQL setup:
 https://bloomtech-1.wistia.com/medias/2625bl7sei
-9:25 is when the actual follow along starts if you already have Heroku CLI and a repo set up.
+@ 9:25 is when the actual follow along starts if you already have Heroku CLI and a repo set up.
+@ 18:00 The section on postgres starts
+I left off at 24:40 Right when the .env file starts, before that was just kicking the tires.

 Download Heroku CLI